BoYang4869/LSM-and-PO-for-Merchant-Energy-Production/README.md

 Our machine uses the GCC 4.8.5 (Red Hat 4.8.5-11) compilier and the CentOS Linux 7 operating system.
 We upload Makefile to provide detailed information on how the code and packages are compiled on our machine.

-## How to compile and run our code:
+## How to compile and run our code
 Step 1: Make sure that all packages have been properly installed

 Step 2: Change the Makefile, in particular the paths for libraries and headers, based on your installation in Step 1